WPIPepBand/web-server/public_html/cgi-bin/pages/Home.md

 To help prepare the halftime show, we will be holding a band camp from **August 15th - 18th**, which is immediately before New Student Orientation.
 If you will be joining us as a marching member, you will be required to attend.
 We will need you to let us know whether you are interested in marching with us by **Saturday, July 1st**, in order to prepare for your arrival and band camp.

 Currently, we are looking for new members for football season!
 Please feel free to contact the officer board at [pepoff@wpi.edu](mailto:pepoff@wpi.edu) if you have any questions or you are interested in joining us for football or basketball season.
-Additionally, we have a Winter Guard so please contact the officers if you would like to participate in that as well.

 <script src="js/inline-player.js"></script>